Red: Werewolf Hunter: Plot

 Virginia (Felicia Day), modern-day descendant of Little Red Riding Hood, brings her fiancé, Nathan (Kavan Smith), home to meet her family.
 Virginia's grandmother (Rosemary Dunsmore) and brother Jake (David Reale) welcome Virginia back, with Jake calling her "Red", a family nickname of the first daughter in every generation.
 Shortly after their arrival, Nathan finds a man staggering up the driveway half dead.
 The dying man says the name "Gabriel" before Nathan runs for Virginia.
 When they return, the man is already ashes.
 The sheriff, who is Virginia's other brother Marcus (Greg Bryk), arrives and contains the situation, much to Nathan's dismay.
 Virginia takes Nathan inside and explains that they hunt werewolves.
 Nathan, not believing her, goes for a walk at sunset.
 He is attacked and bitten by a werewolf who reveals his name to be Gabriel (Stephen McHattie).
 The next day, while preparing for a hunt, Nathan asks if they had ever turned a werewolf back.
 Virginia tells him that the only way to break the curse is to kill the werewolf who turned the person, before the newly bitten werewolf kills a human.
 Shortly after, they go hunting in town where Nathan kills a werewolf.
 After the wolves are dead, they find a girl locked in their car's trunk.
-She tells them that the wolves are planning on a "Game" that no human survives.
+She tells them that the wolves are planning on a "game" that no human survives.
 Later that night, while setting up camp, Nathan transforms into a werewolf for the first time.
 Desperate to protect him, Virginia insists on locking him up for the night.
 Nathan awakens the next morning in a cell.
 With the curse over for the night, he is released for the day, to help hunt Gabriel.
-Back in town, Marcus and Jake are taken captive for the new "Game".
+Back in town, Marcus and Jake are taken captive for the "game".
 When the night comes to an end, it is revealed that the brothers were killed.